In This Article

 If you’re thinking of updating your hairstyle but aren’t ready to make a full-on chop, we feel you.
-Eating all those foods for longer, shinier hair took effort, after all—effort you’re not ready to dismiss in one quick snip.
+Eating all those foods for longer hair took effort, after all—effort you’re not ready to dismiss in one quick snip.
 But then there's the flip side—what exactly does one do with their long locks?
 "Long, thick hair is what most people dream of, but it can also be too much for some people," notes hairstylist Benjamin Mohapi.
+So to keep from feeling overwhelmed by a lengthier mane, it's important to consider your hair type and texture when choosing a cut or style.

-So, we rounded up the best long haircut ideas for every type of hair texture, from tightly curled to stick-straight.
-Plus, we included some styling tips from DreamGirls founders Tonya Thompson and Sharie Wilson, and Mohapi.
+To help you out, we rounded up the best long haircut ideas for every type of hair texture, from tight curls to stick-straight strands.
+Plus, we included styling tips from Mohapi and hair experts Tonya Thompson and Sharie Wilson.
 Bring these with you on your next trip to the salon and never experience post-haircut regret again.

 Meet the Expert

 • Tonya Thompson and Sharie Wilson are sisters and the cofounders of DreamGirls, a natural hair company and salon.